design-automation/mobius-sim-funcs/documentation/query.md

 ## Type

 **Description:** Checks the type of an entity.

 - For is\_used\_posi, returns true if the entity is a posi, and it is used by at least one vertex.
 - For is\_unused\_posi, it returns the opposite of is\_used\_posi.
 - For is\_object, returns true if the entity is a point, a polyline, or a polygon.
 - For is\_topology, returns true if the entity is a vertex, an edge, a wire, or a face.
-- For is\_point\_topology, is\_polyline\_topology, and is\_polygon\_topology, returns true.
+- For is\_point\_topology, is\_polyline\_topology, and is\_polygon\_topology, returns true if the
-if the entity is a topological entity, and it is part of an object of the specified type.
+  entity is a topological entity, and it is part of an object of the specified type.
 - For is\_open, returns true if the entity is a wire or polyline and is open.
-For is\_closed, it returns the opposite of is\_open.
+- For is\_closed, it returns the opposite of is\_open.
 - For is\_hole, returns true if the entity is a wire, and it defines a hole in a face.
 - For has\_holes, returns true if the entity is a face or polygon, and it has holes.
 - For has\_no\_holes, it returns the opposite of has\_holes.